fib-app

 Read object

-When you create an object, you can get its content by sending a GET request to the Location of the returned header.
+When you create an object, you can retrieve its contents by sending a GET request to the Location in the returned header.
 For example, to get the object we created above:

 1curl -X GET http://localhost/1.0/person/57fbbdb0a2400000

-The body returns a JSON object contains all the user-supplied together with field createdAt
+The returned body is a JSON object containing all user-supplied fields plus the createdAt

 , updatedAt